cycledetector/fedora-asus-e200ha-sound/README.md

 # How to enable sound for the Asus E200HA ultrabook in the Fedora kernel

 For the time being I will only provide the instructions for building the kernel.
-In the future I will also provide the dockerfile to build the kernel using docker.
+In the future I will also provide the dockerfile and docker image to build the kernel using docker.

 These instructions have been verified for Fedora 29 and kernel 5.0.9 (x86_64).